goodsoupx/zavtra-js-animations/readme.md

 You can customize the preloader by editing `css/loader-style.css`:
 - Change the background color (currently `#000000`)
-- Modify the spinner size and colors
+- Modify the loader size, shape, and colors
-- Adjust animation speed
+- Adjust animation timing and easing
 - Customize the fade-out transition duration